digital-land/digital-land/content/users/proptech.md

 ---
-title: PropTech
+title: PropTech Developers
 ---

-PropTech are people who are building services on land and housing data.
-We have examples of these services on our [portfolio page] (/portfolio/).
+Software developers who create digital tools that use land and housing data to make it easier to develop, buy, sell or rent property.
+Resources here include tools for collecting data and exploring its use.